Whangārei dental cleaning and dental hygienists

 -

-Special home care tools are required if you have dental bridges or implants.
-Some people are just more prone to dental problems than others.
-Your hygienist can help you determine the best maintenance program to keep your teeth and gums healthy.
+Special home care tools may be required if you have dental bridges or implants.
+Some people are simply more prone to dental problems than others.
+Your hygienist can help determine the most effective maintenance programme for you.
+Proper brushing and flossing techniques are essential for an effective home care regime.

 -